holoviz/param/doc/comparisons.md

 ## Dynamic values

-Param, Traits, Traitlets, Pydandic, and attrs all allow any Python expression to be supplied for initializing parameters, allowing parameter default values to be computed at the time a module is first loaded.
+Param, Traits, Traitlets, Pydantic, and attrs all allow any Python expression to be supplied for initializing parameters, allowing parameter default values to be computed at the time a module is first loaded.
 Pydantic, Traits, and Traitlets also allow a class author to add code for a given parameter to compute a default value on first access.

   ```python
   >>> from time import time